fhiso/basic-concepts/basic-concepts.md

 ## Terms

+{.ednote}  The concept of a *term* was originally defined in the CEV Concepts draft.
+It has been moved here to be more generally usable.
+The material in §3.3 is new in the first draft of Basic Concepts.

-A **term** consists of a unique, machine-readable identifier, known as the **term name**, paired with a clearly-defined meaning for the concept or idea that it represents.  *Term names* *shall* take the form of an IRI matching the `IRI` production in §2.2 of
+A **term** is a form of identifier used in FHISO standards to represent a concepts which it is useful to be able to reference.
+A *term* consists of a unique, machine-readable identifier, known as the **term name**, paired with a clearly-defined meaning for the concept or idea that it represents.  *Term names* *shall* take the form of an IRI matching the `IRI` production in §2.2 of
 &#x5B;[RFC 3987](https://tools.ietf.org/html/rfc3987)].